 The Adelaide Medical School provides an innovative and collaborative research and teaching environment, located primarily in the Adelaide Health and Medical Sciences building on North Terrace.

 In this Lecturer role, you will lead a team of 6 clinical lecturers across multiple sites (AHMS, CALHN and NALHN) to oversee delivery of the clinical practice domain of the Year 3 curriculum.
 You will also be required to work alongside other academics to ensure integration of content in workshop and tutorial activities.
 Knowledge of assessments is also essential, with the role requiring you to lead development and delivery of workplace based assessments and OSCEs.

 You will also need to demonstrate excellent interpersonal skills, as an essential aspect of this role will be to liaise with, and support, casual tutors, academics and clinical titleholders.
 Due to timetabling limitations, it is essential that you are available to work on a Tuesday.

 To be successful you will need:

-- Demonstrated teaching experience at a tertiary level.
+- Demonstrated experience in innovative teaching methods and curriculum development at a tertiary level;

 Enjoy an outstanding career environment